johnpcarter/c8yPhilipsHueAgent/README.md

 **Device Models**

   This agent also defines a managed object of type '**c8y_Device_Agent**' in Cumulocity.
-This models allows the iOS Cumulocity Device Management app \
-  to provision Hue Bridges without having to hard-code this API.
+This models allows the iOS Cumulocity Device Management app to provision Hue Bridges without having to hard-code this API.
 The OAuth 2.0 client id and secret are registered using the type '**philips-api**'.
   You can add your own credentials to Cumulocity by posting an equivalent object to Cumulocity.
-The iOS app will allow the user to choose between them.\n\n\
+The iOS app will allow the user to choose between them.

   Device models and images for Philips hue assets are also registered via the types '**device_Supplier**' and '**device_Model**' respectively.